 On our return we planned and created our own castle role play which has helped us develop imaginative storylines in our role play using traditional story language such as ‘once upon a time….’

-In maths we looked at measuring in different contexts and discovered you need to measure correctly when cooking and following a recipe and created our own Gingerbread Men and made porridge.
+In maths we looked at measuring in different contexts and discovered you need to measure correctly when cooking and following a recipe and created our own Gingerbread Men.

 In our Understanding of the World sessions we even tried to find a solution to save the Gingerbread Man from the fox, asking why he couldn’t swim across the river alone and focussing on ways to try and help him cross the river independently.

 We even learnt how to retell stories through the medium of dance with Laura our dance teacher.
 We were amazing at learning routines to retell stories such as The Gingerbread Man and even learnt a traditional Chinese dance, 'Dance of the peacocks.'
 Then to end the amazing week of looking at the Lunar New Year we used our Dragons to do some Dragon dancing!